-Preferred color: a deep red ginger with pale buff markings over the shoulders and along the muzzle.
+The most common color is various shades of red ginger with pale buff markings over the shoulders, and pale white along the muzzle.

-Acceptable colors: variations in color, grading from straw-colored through wheaten to pale yellow buff.
+Acceptable colors: variations in color, grade from straw-colored through wheaten to pale yellow buff.

 The preferred and acceptable colors usually include lighter shadings on the underside, chest and throat, sometimes being nearly white on the throat.
 Some white on the toes is common and not to be penalized.
 Dark sabling over the back, loins and tail is permissible.
-Dogs less than two years of age often have all-black muzzles, but this is not required.
+Dogs less than two years of age have darker muzzles, but this is not required.

-The following color patterns are permitted, but not to be encouraged: black and tan, piebald spotting and black blanket back.
+The following color patterns are permitted, and are equally desirable: black and tan, also piebald spotted and black blanket back, and all black, often with minor markings.